 A reservation for 2 people opened up on the exact date that I was looking for, by the Grace of God, so we decided to splurge and see what the Disney World Highway in the Sky Progressive Dinner was all about.

 This is our honest Highway in the Sky Dine Around review.
-We paid for both tickets, it was not complimentary from a press event.
+We paid for both tickets, it was not a complimentary press event.

 What is Highway In the Sky Dine Around?